Set and get hyperparameters in scikit-learn#

 0.800 Β± 0.003

 We created a model with the default C value that is equal to 1.
-If we wanted to use a different C parameter we could have done so when we created the LogisticRegression object with something like LogisticRegression(C=1e-3).
+If we wanted to use a different C hyperparameter we could have done so when we created the LogisticRegression object with something like LogisticRegression(C=1e-3).

 Note